 Movies tend to make it across the Pond more irregularly than weather.
 "March of the Penguins" has yet to surface, if it ever does, but I'll watch for it.
-"Serenity" did come through Madrid, and since my husband and I like Joss Whedon's work, we were eager to go, but it was only shown in a dubbed version, which we knew would disappoint, so we are now waiting for the DVD.
-I recommend a movie shown at IberCon, available for download at www.starwreck.com.
-It's a Finnish fan production that combines Star Trek and Babylon 5, in Finnish but with subtitles, and wickedly funny.
+"Serenity" did come It was Halloween, and I was in Vigo, a through Madrid, and since my husband and I

-Candy bars are uncommon imports here, but the stores are stocking Spanish Christmas candy now.
-The most traditional is turrón, blocks of almond candy, and my favorite is the Alicante style, made with lots of toasted almonds, sugar, honey, and a little egg white.
-Though you have to bash it into bite sized chunks with a heavy object, it crunches easily enough even with my weak teeth and tastes simply good.
+Candy bars are uncommon imports here, She was 1.54 kilos, 47 centimeters, and but the stores are stocking Spanish Christmas But what to call her?
+Like many people, I was blocks of almond candy, and my favorite is hoping for Covadonga, a historic name the Alicante style, made with lots of toasted almonds, sugar, honey, and a little egg white. names around here), but Prince Felipe liked Though you have to bash it into bite sized "Leonor," and so that will be the name of the chunks with a heavy object, it crunches easily future queen of Spain . . . after they amend enough even with my weak teeth and tastes the Constitution to allow the first-born of simply good.
 Only available at Christmastime, and only in Spain.